 1. Take Inventory of Systems

 Taking inventory of systems is one of the most important aspects of patching and patch management.
-By keeping track of all the systems in your network, you can ensure that every system is properly patched and up-to-date.
-This will help you avoid any potential security vulnerabilities that could be exploited by attackers.
+Track all systems in your network to ensure each one is properly patched and up-to-date.
+Doing so will help you prevent security vulnerabilities that attackers could exploit.

 In order to take inventory of systems, you need to have a system in place that can track all of the assets in your network.
 This system should be able to identify each asset, its location, and its purpose.
 Once you have this information, you can then start to create a patching schedule for each system.